Bhavyaa369/VLSI-LAB-EXP-3/README.md

+EXP-3

+DATE:
-A # SIMULATION AND IMPLEMENTATION OF MULTIPLIER
+                            SIMULATION AND IMPLEMENTATION OF MULTIPLIER
 # AIM:

  To simulate and synthesis multiplier using vivado.